Adityakumar747/scroll-animation/README.md

 ## 🙌 Acknowledgement

-Inspired by the reference animation provided in the assignment.
+Inspired by the reference animation provided by Zulitech

 ---